Government response to Fort McMurray wildfire a disgrace, says Brian Jean

 The report made 10 recommendations, including a call for a joint wildfire planning team made up of senior forestry staff and representatives of the oilsands, energy, forestry and utility industries.

-It also recommended the creation of a single incident command centre and urged the province to get better prepared earlier in the widlfire season.
+It also recommended the creation of a single incident command centre and urged the province to get better prepared earlier in the wildfire season.

 A second report, by consultant KPMG, examined the overall emergency response effort.
 It was completed in May and also released Thursday.